Day 2 Mystic Valley Campground to Moose Meadows Trailhead, 19.3 km, 349 m elevation gain, 839 m elevation loss, 6 hrs 5 min

 Even though we had almost the entire day to hike out to Moose Meadows, I did have a family dinner commitment in Calgary in the evening, so I was up early and out of the tent by 6:15am.
 It had rained overnight, the trees in the campground kept most of the water off.
 I gave Volcano a little walk around the campground, then we headed over to the food storage to feed Volcano and collect our food for breakfast.

-When Emily and I did the GR20, we had coffee and oatmeal for breakfast.
+When Micah and I did the GR20, we had coffee and oatmeal for breakfast.
 While having a hot meal at breakfast is wonderful, it is time consuming to heat and eat the oatmeal.
 For this trip, we still had a hot cup of coffee, but switched out the oatmeal for Logan Bread (for the recipe we use, follow the link Wild Backpacker).
 Logan bread is dense, dry baked product, that travels great and provides a hearty snack, or breakfast.
 We ate 100g chunks of Logan Bread, and it was a satisfying breakfast, and easy to eat as we tore down the campsite.
 This easily saved us 10 – 15 minutes in our morning routine, not a big deal on this trip, but nice if you have a big day to accomplish.

 The sun poked up over the horizon just after 7:00 am.
 The day looked good, but the weather forecast had threatened possible thunderstorms in the afternoon.
 We hit the trail by 7:25 am.